cyberbotics/competition-template/ORGANIZER.md

    - file: set the relative path to your world file.
    - maximum-duration: the maximum duration of an evaluation in seconds.
 Set it not too large to avoid long evaluations of broken controllers but not too short to have enough time to finish the task.
    - metric: defines the metric used for the competition.
 Use one of the values defined in the [metric table](#supported-metrics).
+   - higher_is_better: specify if a higher value for the metric should be considered as a better or a worse performance.
    - dockerCompose: it is a special path used by the integrated IDE and GitHub actions to locate the default robot controller.
 Change "participant" to the name of your main robot controller.
    - Don't forget to commit your changes to save them.
 - When a controller is evaluated, Webots and the controller are run inside [Docker containers](https://www.docker.com/resources/what-container/).
 There are two Dockerfiles at the root of the repository, [Dockerfile](Dockerfile) for the Webots container and [controller_Dockerfile](controller_Dockerfile) for the controller container which contains the setup of the participant.
 The default [Dockerfile](Dockerfile) will launch in one docker a standard version of Webots with the world file defined in the [webots.yml](webots.yml#L4) file.
 The default [controller_Dockerfile](controller_Dockerfile) will launch, in another docker, a python robot controller specified in [webots.yml](webots.yml#L7) that will communicate with the Webots process running in the first docker.
 This is done to allow users to freely add dependencies if needed and to prevent any kind of cheating during the automated evaluation.